hasithaa/bal.tips/content.en/docs/syntax/identifiers/index.md

 {{</md>}}

-### Ignore value using `_`
+### Ignoring Values Using `_`

 In Ballerina, you can use a single underscore `_` as an identifier in a variable context to simply ignore a value.
-This is useful when you don't actually need to use the value generated from the expression.
-Another use-case is when you bind a structured value to multiple variables using binding patterns, but you don't need all the values.
-In such cases, you can use the single underscore to ignore the values you don't need.
+This is useful when you don't actually need to use the value generated from an expression.
+Another use case is when you bind a structured value to multiple variables using binding patterns, but you don't need all of the values.
+In such cases, you can use a single underscore to ignore the values that you don't need.

 {{<code id="1" title="Ignore value">}}
 {{< highlight title="Code Breakdown" >}}